OfficeDev/outlook-dev-docs/docs/add-ins/get-or-set-the-location-of-an-appointment.md

 ## Use the `enhancedLocation` API (preview)

-You can use the `enhancedLocation` API to add, get, and remove an appointment's location.
-The location field supports multiple locations and, for each location, you can set the display name, type, and email address (only applicable for conference rooms).
-At present, supported [location types](/javascript/api/outlook/office.mailboxenums.locationtype) are `Room` (e.g., a valid conference room or similar resource) and `Custom` (represents any other type of location).

 > [!IMPORTANT]
 > Enhanced location APIs are currently [in preview](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview#enhanced-location) for Outlook clients on Windows and Mac connected to an Office 365 subscription and on the web (modern), and shouldn't be used in production environments yet.
 >
 > [!INCLUDE [Information about using preview APIs](../includes/using-preview-apis.md)]

+You can use the `enhancedLocation` API to get and set an appointment's location.
+The location field supports multiple locations and, for each location, you can set the display name, type, and email address (only applicable for conference rooms).
+At present, supported [location types](/javascript/api/outlook/office.mailboxenums.locationtype) are `Room` (i.e., a valid conference room or similar resource) and `Custom` (represents any other type of location).

 ### Add location